-Why stay in Kyoto Southern Higashiyama
+Pros for Kyoto Southern Higashiyama

 It's obvious that for first-time tourists and travellers the Southern Higashiyama is the best place to stay in Kyoto.
 As it is in such great location, your accommodation will very likely be quite expensive.
 However, for a few days at least, I would try a hotel here so you can experience Kyoto in all its greatness.

-Why stay in Kyoto Southern Higashiyama
+Cons for Kyoto Southern Higashiyama

 If budget travelling is your thing, Southern Higashiyama might not be the best choice.
 Prices will be quite high and certain restaurants as authentic as they look might be more tailored towards tourists.
 This can only mean one thing: tourist traps.
 An option could be to position yourself right in between Southern Higashiyama, Central and Downtown Kyoto.

 This is a huge area right in the middle of Kyoto.
 There are lots of good hotels around and you aren't too far away from downtown and subway lines.
 You will have to travel in order to see the main tourist attractions.
 There are several things to do around, including the beautiful Kyoto Imperial Palace.
 The botanical gardens are also nearby, alongside various shrines, gardens and ponds and the Nijo-jo Castle.

 This is literally the middle of the city and there are great hotels around.
 There are several nearby subway stations for your ease.

 Cons for Kyoto Central Area